IBMDecisionOptimization/DOcplexcloud-R-predict-accidents-sample/README.md

 - Register for a free trial of [CPLEX service](https://dropsolve-oaas.docloud.ibmcloud.com/software/analytics/docloud) and get your URL and API key.
 - Click the circles to get the zip code and the probability.
-- Enter you url and api key where needed
+- Enter you url and api key where needed.
+Or add your key to `global.R` if you want to embed your key in the demo
 - Select a date
 - Select the number of ambulances to optimally position.

 The app will then be updated with the ambulance positions.